↑

 • Box grater – a kitchen essential!

-• Big glass or stainless steel or plastic bowl – this collects the juices with zero mess.
+• Big glass or stainless steel – this collects the juices with zero mess.

-• Large whisk – makes quick work of whisking everything together.
+• A large whisk makes quick work of whisking everything together.

 • Storage jar – a clear, wide-mouth jar is perfect for presentation and serving or giving this as a gift!